 .
 Locate it using the name of the project as you have defined it on GitHub and click Set Up Project.

-This will immediately trigger the pipeline using the configuration in our project.
+This immediately triggers the pipeline using the configuration in the project.
+And, you will get a successful build message.

 Adding Slack integration